Dylan-Sawransky/cmps2200-recitation-04/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+That sequential loop with a dictionary works fine on one processor but it’s not parallelizable in the same way because multiple processors would try to update the same dictionary at the same time.

 ## Part 2: Sentiment analysis